 Funding for the Provincial System

-The primary source of funding is found in the annual operating budget of the Department of Natural Resources.
+The primary source of funding is found in the annual operating budget of the Department of Lands and Forestry.
 In the 2011-2012 fiscal year this budget was approximately $1.9 million for park planning, development, restoration and promotion.
 An additional $5 million is spent in the day-to-day operation and staffing at provincial parks.

 Entrance and parking at day-use parks, including beaches, is free.
 Only camping parks, and one community-operated park, Cape Chignecto, generate revenue.